krober10nd/SeismicMesh/README.md

 Codebase
 ========

-Here is a visualize overview of the repository.
+Here is a visual overview of the repository.
 An interactive version of this image can be found here: https://octo-repo-visualization.vercel.app/?repo=krober10nd%2FSeismicMesh

 ![Visualization of this repo](./diagram.svg)